 The book includes a three-part guide to crafting an actionable plan, including where to find help.
 Marketing doesn’t have to be the budgetary dead weight it has become.
 It can be fun, human and inspiring for everyone involved, but change requires a deep shift in thinking and behaviour that goes way beyond the transaction or the sale.
 To stay relevant in the modern economy, businesses must show what’s at their core, why they do what they do and why it matters.
 Conscious Marketing is a comprehensive guide to fixing the problem, with a sustainable solution.

-The store is based on the Amazon Affiliate platform, so a small percentage of your total purchase will go to Conscious Capitalism, Inc. and help us further grow our global community.
+The store is based on the Amazon Affiliate platform, so a small percentage of your total purchase will go to Conscious Capitalism Australia & NZ and help us further grow our community.